stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 account will have an application already created for you to use.
 We will use this application for the quickstart.

-You can retrieve your example Application using the client you created in the previous step:
+You can retrieve your Application using the client you created in the previous step:

-    >>> application = client.applications.search('Example Application')[0]
+    >>> application = client.applications.search('My Application')[0]

-The code above will retrieve your example Application, which we can use later to do stuff like:
+The code above will retrieve your Application, which we can use later to do stuff like:

 - Create user accounts.